dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Bottlenecks:</mark>

-When performing optimisation, must remember the law of diminishing returns
+When performing optimisation, must remember the law of diminishing returns.

-Each subsequent optimisation will result in diminishing performance gain
+Each subsequent optimisation will result in diminishing performance gain.

-<mark style="background: #AD21D9;">Goal:</mark> only do optimisation to the point where performance is perceived as being good enough
+<mark style="background: #AD21D9;">Goal:</mark> only do optimisation to the point where performance is perceived as being good enough.

-This is because you don’t remove bottlenecks in code you simply move them elsewhere
+This is because you don’t remove bottlenecks in code you simply move them elsewhere.

 ### <mark style="background: #AD21D9;">Memory Allocation/Deallocation - Avoid</mark>